Meet our team

 Co-founder of Launchpad Counselling

-Peter is a registered counsellor with the BC Association of Clinical Counsellors (BCACC), and holds a Masters of Counselling from The City University of Seattle, a Masters of Arts in Theological Studies from Regent College, and a Bachelor of Arts from Calvin College.
+Peter is a registered counsellor with the BC Association of Clinical Counsellors (BCACC), having earned his Master of Counselling from City University of Seattle.
+His academic background is further enriched by a Master of Arts in Theological Studies from Regent College and a Bachelor of Arts from Calvin College.
+This diverse educational foundation allows him to bring nuanced, multidisciplinary insights to his therapeutic practice.

 2024